-The city of culture, tango and football must always be part of any visit to Argentina, which in 2017 dethroned Brazil as the country that receives the most travelers in the region, with 6.7 million visitors.
+The city of culture, tango and soccer must always be part of any visit to Argentina, which in 2017 dethroned Brazil as the country that receives the most travelers in the region, with 6.7 million visitors.
 One of the places that are most cherished by visitors is the sculpture of Mafalda in San Telmo, a neighborhood in which there is also a craft fair where you can find handicrafts in wood, wool and rhodochrosite, a fine stone typical of Argentina.
 You can also shop at Galerías Pacifico, a shopping center with 150 stores located in one of the most exclusive areas of the city.

 "I have always imagined that Paradise will be a kind of library," said Buenos Aires native Jorge Luis Borges, perhaps inspired by his hometown.
-Yet, the city’s charm comes not only from its libraries; its bookstores are also appealing: of the 1,598 bookstores in Argentina, almost 700 of them are located in Buenos Aires (in all of Argentina there are 1,598).
+Yet, the city’s charm comes not only from its libraries.
+Avianca flies to Buenos Aires.
+Make the most of your bookings and visit some of the almost 700 bookstores in Buenos Aires (in all of Argentina there are 1,598).
 Here are some of the most recommended:

-Founded in 1785 in the apothecary Colegio Librería, this is the oldest bookshop in Buenos Aires, specialized in history, anthropology, sociology and Latin American literature.
+Founded in 1785 in the apothecary Librería del Colegio, this is the oldest bookshop in Buenos Aires, specialized in history, anthropology, sociology and Latin American literature.
 In addition, since 1993 (when it changed its name), the place sells outdated, old and rare books.

-In 2015, the British newspaper The Guardian named this bookshop as the second most beautiful in the world.
+In 2015, the British newspaper The Guardian referred to this bookshop as the second most beautiful in the world.
 The Grand Splendid Theater, built in 1919, was originally located in this building.
 There, protagonists of the tango scene such as Carlos Gardel, Roberto Firpo and Ignacio Corsini performed.

-In 2000, the Yenny-El Ateneo chain installed the current bookstore, respecting the original architecture and turning the galleries into book-themed shelves.
+In 2000, the Yenny-El Ateneo chain founded the current bookstore, respecting the original architecture and turning the galleries into book-themed shelves.

 Librería Norte specializes in poetry.
-It was founded in 1961 by the poet Héctor Yánover, who published Memorias de Un Librero in 1984: a non-fiction book about his craft.
+It was founded in 1961 by the poet Héctor Yánover, who published Memorias de Un Librero, a non-fiction book about his craft, in 1984.
 Writers such as Julio Cortázar, Adolfo Bioy Casares and Fabio Morábito have been some of its most important visitors.